 Connect with counseling and support resources

 Sexual assault can be a very traumatic experience that may cause the survivor to experience a wide range of thoughts and emotions, even long after the assault occurs.
-There are multiple resources available both on and off-campus to support a survivor at any point in the aftermath of an assault, including during times of crisis.
+There are multiple resources available both on campus and in the community to support a survivor at any point in the aftermath of an assault, including during times of crisis.
 For a listing of University and Community Support Resources click here.

 Confidential medical treatment and Counseling and Psychiatric Services (CAPS) are available to University Community members through the University Health Center.
 Confidential counseling is also offered on-campus at: